 Belgian Malinois dogs are a top choice for police departments worldwide.
 You’ll often see these dogs working alongside officers in various roles.
 These intelligent dogs excel at tracking suspects and missing persons.
 Moreover, their keen sense of smell and agility make them perfect for search and rescue operations.

 Belgian Malinois are also skilled at detecting drugs and explosives.
 Police use them to sniff out illegal substances in airports, border crossings, and other security checkpoints.
+According to a study on breed behaviors by the Department of Ethology at ELTE Eötvös Loránd University:

 8. Sensitive to Their Handler’s Emotions